-Calculus for Non-Science and Non-Mathematics majors.
-Fundamental concepts of limits, continuity, derivatives and integrals of functions and their application to problems in various disciplines.
+Limits, continuity, derivatives and its applications in business, introduction to integrations.
 This course cannot be taken as a Mathematics elective by Mathematics majors.
-Prerequisites: MATH 120

 MATH 230 GEOMETRY AND MEASUREMENT - 3 semester hours

 A basic study of properties and relationships of polygons and polyhedral, transformation geometry, coordinate geometry, construction, deductive and inductive reasoning, the processes of measurement through geometric investigations, and an introduction to non-Euclidean geometries.
 This course does not satisfy the requirements of MATH 340.
 ONLY for students seeking certification to reach PreK - 3/PreK - 6